-Moreover, it is essential to provide accurate translation and culturally relevant localization to ensure that in vitro devices can obtain the coveted CE mark and maintain it.
+Moreover, it is essential to provide accurate translation and culturally relevant localization to ensure that in vitro devices can obtain and maintain the coveted CE mark.
 Patient-centric, safety-focused regulations aim to be the gold standard worldwide.

 Having proactively recruited additional subject matter experts, Morningside is fully prepared to guide you through the translation and localization requirements and help you succeed in the new IVDR landscape.

 To address challenges in IVDR implementation, including the limited number of NBs, the European Commission proposed a progressive roll-out of the IVDR.
 Regulation 2022/112, which entered into force on 28 January 2022, amends the transition periods as follows: